MarcoGiacoppo/Intro-to-AI/Assignment 2B/README.md

 1. ML model predicts traffic **volume** at a SCATS site
 2. Volume is converted to **speed** using a parabolic formula
 3. Travel time = `distance / speed` (converted to minutes)

 ---

+## 📌 Notes for Cross-Platform Use

+- Use `python3` on Mac/Linux, and `python` or `py -3.11` on Windows depending on your install.
+- Make sure your terminal is in the root project folder when running commands.
+- If using OneDrive or synced folders, avoid filename issues by sticking to ASCII filenames.

+---